Flare Path: 2011 London revival

-In 2011, Trevor Nunn directed a West End revival of Flare Path at the Theatre Royal, Haymarket as part of the playwright Terence Rattigan's centenary year celebrations.
-It marked Nunn's debut as Artistic Director of the theatre.
+In 2011, Trevor Nunn directed a West End revival of Flare Path at the Theatre Royal, Haymarket, as part of the playwright Terence Rattigan's centenary year celebrations.
+It marked Nunn's debut as artistic director of the theatre.
 The play opened on 4 March 2011.
 It recouped after six weeks and was extended an extra week due to popular demand, closing 11 June 2011.

 Sienna Miller starred as Patricia, Harry Hadden-Paton played her husband Teddy, James Purefoy played Teddy's rival Peter, and Sheridan Smith co-starred as Doris.
 The hotel set was designed by Stephen Brimson Lewis.
 The airfield beyond the hotel where the planes take off was depicted with projections designed by Jack James, supplemented by sound effects by Paul Groothuis and lighting by Paul Pyant.

 The revival of Flare Path was well received by a number of critics.
 Paul Taylor of The Independent called it a "richly entertaining and beautifully judged revival of this theatrical rarity."
-According to Charles Spencer of The Telegraph, "Terence Rattigan’s Flare Path (1942), rarely ranked in the top drawer of his plays, emerges in Trevor Nunn’s superb production as a three-handkerchief weepie that somehow manages to be both profoundly moving and wonderfully funny."
+According to Charles Spencer of The Daily Telegraph, "Terence Rattigan's Flare Path (1942), rarely ranked in the top drawer of his plays, emerges in Trevor Nunn's superb production as a three-handkerchief weepie that somehow manages to be both profoundly moving and wonderfully funny."
 Ray Bennett of The Hollywood Reporter wrote, "...Trevor Nunn uses Rattigan's insightful characterizations to create a multilayered view of war and what it does to people."
 Michael Billington of The Guardian said it was "... a tribute to the collective spirit of wartime bomber crews and their partners.
 Given the circumstances, you'd hardly expect a debate about the morality of the air offensive: what the play provides, with Rattigan's characteristic flair for understatement, is a deeply moving portrait of people at war."

-Henry Hitchings of the London Evening Standard noted that the play might seem dated, but said "...there's no mistaking Rattigan's talent for depicting repressed emotion and tragicomic acts of concealment.
+Henry Hitchings of the London Evening Standard noted that the play might seem dated, but said "... there's no mistaking Rattigan's talent for depicting repressed emotion and tragicomic acts of concealment.
 Crucially, as in most of his writing, there is a gulf between what the characters say and the true feelings they are either unable or unwilling to express."
-Billington wrote, "...it is precisely that embarrassed English emotional hesitancy that makes this play so overwhelmingly moving."
-Sam Marlowe of The Arts Desk called it "...a shattering ensemble work, in which every detail glows with truth, compassion and humanity, and where every seemingly ordinary second of life in an existence hemmed in by the ever-present threat of death is charged with a quiet intensity."
+Billington wrote, "... it is precisely that embarrassed English emotional hesitancy that makes this play so overwhelmingly moving."
+Sam Marlowe of The Arts Desk called it "... a shattering ensemble work, in which every detail glows with truth, compassion and humanity, and where every seemingly ordinary second of life in an existence hemmed in by the ever-present threat of death is charged with a quiet intensity."

-Paul Callan of The Express offered a dissenting view, finding fault with the slow pace and describing the characters as stereotypes that "sadly combine to show the age-lines on this play, even if it is a well-crafted example of Rattigan’s skilled writing."
+Paul Callan of the Daily Express offered a dissenting view, finding fault with the slow pace and describing the characters as stereotypes that "sadly combine to show the age-lines on this play, even if it is a well-crafted example of Rattigan's skilled writing."